SupreethDhareshwar/go-sqlite/README.md

 ## Setup Project

 - Create a new file main.go.
-This will be a satrting point of application
+This will be a starting point of application
 - Create a folder model.
-This will store all your application model files
+This will store all your application model and schema files
+- Create a folder config.
+This will contain logic related to configuration
 - Create a Makefile.
 This will hold all your project commands
 -